 Being a core wallet, Bitcoin Core differs significantly from the average crypto wallet.
 One major difference is in how it handles its cryptographic keys.

 Bitcoin Core takes a completely different approach.
 For one, it doesn’t generate a mnemonic representation of your keys.
 These are stored in the Wallet Import Format (WIF) in a locally stored data file.
-You can access and backup this file and use it to restore your Bitcoin Core wallet
+You can access and back up this file and use it to restore your Bitcoin Core wallet.

 On Windows, the default location is: